shivathapaa/GUI-for-Music-Manager/README.md

 ## Features

 - Easy-to-use GUI for managing music collection.
+- Your files are PRESERVED!!
+There'll be no replacing or any duplication when using this app.
 - Organize music in a variety of formats as you like.
 - Filter files for specific file formats (not just limited to music files).
 - Filter duplicate files while comparing metadata (more accurate and reliable result).
 - Feedback box where you can keep track of all the operations being performed by the program.
 It gives you a proper feedback message where you can easily monitor the changes.
+- Messagebox dialog which for the events like success, information, alerts, and errors.
+(Everything is informed in both feedback box and messagebox dialog so that you can track each and every steps.)
+- It is compact yet powerful design for music management.
+It has it all which is needed for basic music management.
+(Will release full tag editor app later.)

 ## Getting Started